-The argument gene.weights allows directional contribution weights to be set for individual genes in the set.
-This is often useful, because it allows each gene to be flagged as to its direction and magnitude of change based on prior experimentation.
+All three functions support directional contribution gene weights, which can be entered either through the gene.weights argument or via index.
+Directional gene weights allow each gene to be flagged as to its direction and magnitude of change based on prior experimentation.
 A typical use is to make the gene.weights 1 or -1 depending on whether the gene is up or down-regulated in the pathway under consideration.
 Probes with directional weights of opposite signs are expected to have expression changes in opposite directions.
+Gene with larger gene weights in absolute size will have more weight in the set statistic calculation.

-If there are multiple sets to be tested, then set-specific gene weights can be included as part of the index.
-If any of the entries of index are data.frames, then the second column will be assumed to be gene contribution weights.
+Gene weights can be either genome-wide or set-specific.
+Genome-wide weights can be entered via the gene.weights argument.
+Set specific weights can be input by including the gene weights as part of the set's entry in index.
+If any of the components of index are data.frames, then the second column will be assumed to be gene contribution weights for that set.
 All three functions (roast, mroast and fry) support set-specific gene contribution weights as part of an index data.frame.